dufoli/graal/docs/reference-manual/native-image/CertificateManagement.md

 If any of these properties are set and "javax.net.ssl.trustStore" does not point to an accessible file, then an UnsupportedFeatureError will be thrown.

-Note that this behavior is different than the JVM; while in the event of an unset/invalid "javax.net.ssl.trustStore" system property the JVM will attempt to fallback to use a certificate file shipped within the JDK, such files will not be present alongside the image executable and hence cannot be used as a fallback.
+Note that this behavior is different than OpenJDK.
+When the "javax.net.ssl.trustStore" system property is unset/invalid, OpenJDK will fallback to using a certificate file shipped within the JDK; however, such files will not be present alongside the image executable and hence cannot be used as a fallback.

 During the execution, it also possible to dynamically change the "javax.net.ssl.trustStore\*" properties and for the default trusted KeyStore to be updated accordingly.

-Finally, whenever all of the "javax.net.ssl.trustStore\*" system properities listed above are unset, the default trusted KeyStore will be the one captured during buildtime, as described in the [prior section](#buildtime-options).
+Finally, whenever all of the "javax.net.ssl.trustStore\*" system properties listed above are unset, the default trusted KeyStore will be the one captured during buildtime, as described in the [prior section](#buildtime-options).

+## Untrusted Certificates

+During the image building process, a list of untrusted certificates is loaded from the file <java.home>/lib/security/blacklisted.certs.
+This file is used when validating certificates at both buildtime and runtime.
+In other words, when a new certificate file is specified at runtime via setting the "javax.net.ssl.trustStore\*" system properties, the new certificates will still be checked against the <java.home>/lib/security/blacklisted.certs loaded at image buildtime.